ayavorskiy/libsignal-service-java/README.md

 Use it at your own risk.
 OpenWhisperSystems is not responsible for this fork.

 Upstream development is now happening in the Signal-Android project: https://github.com/signalapp/Signal-Android/tree/master/libsignal/service
-The branch [upstream](https://github.com/Turasa/libsignal-service-java/tree/upstream) is tracking the signal-service lib changes from the Signal-Android project.

 # Legal things